-Car accidents are a leading cause of injury and death in the U.S. The National Highway Traffic Safety Administration (NHTSA) reports that 32,719 people lost their lives and a staggering 2,313,000 were injured in traffic crashes on America’s roadways in 2013.
+Car accidents are a leading cause of injury and death in the U.S. The National Highway Traffic Safety Administration (NHTSA) reports that 32,719 people lost their lives.
+They also reported a staggering 2,313,000 were injured in traffic crashes on America’s roadways in 2013.

 In Virginia alone, 121,763 traffic accidents were reported in 2013, according to the Department of Transportation (DOT).
 Sadly, 741 people were killed and another 65,114 were injured in those crashes.